 Some flat iron to support the bolt, just a short length, you quite likely have lying about.

 Two more requirements are a couple short lengths of steel tubing, just larger than your round bar, and some threaded rod, and four nuts for your steel gate hinges.
 Throw in some paint and you're done.

 Oh yes, there is one more thing you will need; a free, uninterrupted morning to make it from start to finish.
 Steel gates aren't rocket science.

 There is nothing intrinsically dangerous about welding; just follow the basic rules of using the machine tools.
-In particular take your time, don't rush and stop when you're tired.
-Two things to be careful of are grabbing the steel where you've just welded; you can get a serious burn; and when chipping out the weld flux make sure you have eye protection.
+In particular take your time, don't rush and stop when you are tired.
+Two things to be careful of are grabbing the steel where you have just welded; you can get a serious burn.
+And when chipping out the weld flux make sure you have eye-protection.

-Could you use these bits and pieces to design and weld a steel gate; yes, sirree!
+Could you use these bits and pieces to design and weld a steel gate; yes, sirree.
 If I can, then so can you; I'm a hacker, but you'd be surprised what I have made over the years, all with no training.

 If you have one of those old oil-filled machines, then do yourself a favour; take it to the auction.
 I was surprised how much I got for mine.
 In making your steel gate design, these new fangled inverter welders are a huge step forward.

-Firstly they weigh about a third; just half a dozen visits to the chiropractor that might be needed after lifting that oil filled machine will pay for for your new welder; a lot less pain too.
+Firstly they weigh about a third; just half a dozen visits to the DC that might be needed after lifting that oil-filled machine will pay for for your new welder; a lot less pain too.
 Plus they are far easier for the hacker to use; partly because you can so easily change the voltage, and secondly because it's just more simple with direct current.

 Just three or four odd jobs around the home like this steel gate design in the chicken run will pay off the investment, and then you have a welding-machine for the rest of your life.